-PO were found to cause the typical GI effects like heartburn and anal / perianal burning or discomfort sensations in a literature search; 16 clinical trials investigating 180-200 mg enteric-coated peppermint oil (PO) in irritable bowel syndrome (IBS) or recurrent abdominal pain in children (1 study) with 651 patients enrolled were identified (Grigoleit & Grigoleit , 2005b).
+In a literature search peppermint oil was found to cause the typical GI effects like heartburn and anal / perianal burning or discomfort sensations; 16 clinical trials investigating 180-200 mg enteric-coated

-Adverse effects were reported in six trials, in the verum treatment, like heartburn, perianal burning blurred vision, nausea and vomiting.
-The frequency ranged from 11% to 36% (Pittler & Ernst, 1998).
+Adverse effects were reported in six trials, in the verum treatment, such as heartburn, perianal burning blurred vision, nausea and vomiting.
+The frequency ranged from 11% to 36% (Pittler and Ernst, 1998).

-The meta-analysis from Khanna et al (2014), evaluated 726 patients from nine studies.
-The adverse events that were reported in the placebo-controlled studies were mild and transient in nature.
-The adverse events included are heartburn, dry mouth, belching, peppermint taste, peppermint smell, rash, dizziness, headache, increased appetite and a cold perianal sensation.
+The meta-analysis from Khanna et al., (2014), evaluated seven hundred twenty six (726) patients from nine studies.
+The adverse events that were reported in the placebo-controlled studies were of mild and transient nature.
+The adverse events included heartburn, dry mouth, belching, peppermint taste, peppermint smell, rash, dizziness, headache, increased appetite and a cold perianal sensation.

-In the review from the American College of Gastroenterology (Ford et al, 2014), the 5 RCTs (PO) included involving 492 patients, using an enteric-coated preparation of peppermint oil employed in doses ranging from 187 to 225 mg/caps, (2-3 times daily, 2-6 caps/day), reported adverse events not higher in PO groups compared to placebo (RR of experiencing any adverse event = 1.26, 95% CI 0.75- 2.12).
+In the review from the American College of Gastroenterology (Ford et al., 2014), the 5 RCTs (peppermint oil) included involving 492 patients and using an enteric-coated preparation of peppermint oil employed in doses ranging from 187 to 225 mg/caps, (2-3 times daily, 2-6 caps per day) not higher in peppermint oil groups compared to placebo (RR of experiencing any adverse event =1.26, 95% CI 0.75- 2.12) adverse events were reported.